 Ecommerce Advantage #2: 24/7 Potential Income

-Online stores are always open for business.
-With your ads, you can attract someone at 11 p.m. or 4 a.m..
-Most brick and mortar stores are open between 9 a.m. to 9 p.m.
-By being available at all hours, you can attract people who would normally pick up a product in stores, if the store were open.
-You can also attract those who may have odd work schedules or who don’t have time to shop in-person.
-For a customer to order at night, you don’t need to have employees working the night shift to ensure all orders get processed, unlike a brick and mortar store which would likely also need night time security.
+Another advantage of ecommerce is that online stores are always open for business.
+With Facebook ads, you can attract someone at 11 p.m. or 4 a.m. in any part of the world.
+In contrast, Most physical location stores are operational between 9 a.m. to 9 p.m., giving you a competitive edge.
+By being available at all hours, you can attract people who would normally pick up a product in stores if the outlet were open.

 Ecommerce Advantage #3: Sell Internationally

-With ecommerce, a small brand can sell to customers around the world better than a brick and mortar retailer based in a small city.
-You have the ability to discover your audience whether they’re in the U.K., South America, or neighbouring countries.
-If you choose to dropship from AliExpress, many products offer affordable ePacket shipping or free standard shipping.
+Next on the list of ecommerce benefits is that a new brand can easily sell to customers worldwide.
+You can discover your audience whether they’re in the U.K., South America, or neighboring countries.
+If you choose to dropship from AliExpress, many products offer affordable ePacket shipping or free shipping.
 This allows you to price and ship your products competitively to a worldwide audience.

 Ecommerce Advantage #4: Easy to Showcase Bestsellers